Field manual

 works in Slack.

-Learn how to install, start, join, vote, and administer Trustactic without confusing Slack gameplay with browser administration.
+Learn how to install, start, join, and manage scene-first games in Slack without confusing gameplay with browser administration.

 Product boundary